greycloudss/Interest-Calculator/README.md

 ---

-Thank you for using the Loan Calculator Application!
+Thank you for dropping by!